jorisvaesen/cakephp-keyvalue-pairs/README.md

 ]);
 ```

-Next we attach the behavior to our table in `Model/Table/ConfigsTable.php`.
+Next we add the behavior to our table in `Model/Table/ConfigsTable.php`.

 ```php
 public function initialize(array $config)